febinreju/Real-Estate-Price-Prediction/README.md

 ## Model
 We used various machine learning algorithms to predict property prices, including:

-Linear Regression
+- Linear Regression
-Random Forest
+- Random Forest
-XGBoost
+- XGBoost
 After comparing the performance of these models, the best performing model was selected based on accuracy and error metrics.

 ## Usage
 To use the model for predictions:

-Run the Jupyter notebook to preprocess the dataset and train the model: jupyter notebook Real_Estate_Price_Prediction.ipynb You can then use the trained model to predict prices for new properties by providing the required input features.
+- Run the Jupyter notebook to preprocess the dataset and train the model:
+- Jupyter notebook Real_Estate_Price_Prediction.ipynb
+- You can then use the trained model to predict prices for new properties by providing the required input features.
-Run app.py to get the prediction
+- Run app.py to get the prediction